 The drive takes you along the lough side of the island to Ballylumford which is separated by a short stretch of water from Larne harbour.
 From here you travel around the coast to Brown’s Bay, a popular summer time location.
 After Brown’s Bay follow the signs for Portmuck which will bring you to a car park and a very beautiful harbour and beach area.
-Here you can enjoy walks both long and short around the cliff and view Muck Island which lies just offshore.
+Here you can enjoy walks both long and short around the cliff and views of Muck Island which lies just offshore.
 This area is rich in wildlife, the last day I was here I watched a pod of five bottle nosed dolphins feeding in the channel, herding fish in between the island and shore.
 Porpoises are also present and seals populate the island.
 At the top end of the island is a tombola which joins Muck to Islandmagee, the only known natural tombolo in Northern Ireland.

 Islandmagee was an island before the land rose after the last ice age and people still refer to it as the island.
 It is an interesting area to explore with lots of small clachans scattered over a network of country roads.
-It is also home to the amazing Gobbins Cliff Path which was one of the main attractions in Ireland during Victorian times when trains would bring visitors into Whitehead.
+It is home to the amazing Gobbins Cliff Path which was one of the main attractions in Ireland during Victorian times when trains would bring visitors into Whitehead.
 The Gobbins was a walk designed by Berkeley Deane Wise around the base of the sea cliffs, it went over chasms, through caves and along a path cut into the cliff face, all joined together by a series of foot bridges and tunnels.
-After decades of abandonment and closure the path is open again.
+After decades of abandonment and closure the path is once again open to enjoy.

 As you turn off the main Causeway Coastal Route for Islandmagee you cross a long stone bridge which is one of two access point to the island, the other being from Whitehead.
 The modern name derives from the Magee family who had rights to the island here under the O’Neills.
 The original name however is derived from the Gaelic ‘Inis Seimhne’, Seimhne being the tribe that once inhabited the island.